 Most common in the U.S. in the Great Plains and the Southeast, tornadoes are one of nature’s most violent weather events.
 Since thunderstorms always precede tornadoes, thunderstorms are prevalent in the same regions as tornadoes.

 The National Weather Service issues a tornado watch when severe thunderstorms capable of producing tornadoes are possible in an area.
 Keep reading to learn more about tornadoes, tornado warnings, and some tornado safety tips.

 How Does a Tornado Form?

-As previously stated, tornadoes typically form within thunderstorms, more specifically supercell thunderstorms with deep rotating updrafts.
-Tornadoes can generate wind speeds of well over 100 mph and over 200 mph in the strongest tornadoes.
+Tornadoes typically form within thunderstorms, specifically supercell thunderstorms with deep rotating updrafts.
+Tornadoes can generate wind speeds of over 100 mph and over 200 mph in the strongest tornadoes.

 In a supercell thunderstorm, a robust vertical wind produces a horizontally rotating cylinder of air lifted by the updraft within the supercell.
 As the rotating cylinder of air narrows, the wind speed increases, and the cylinder of air stretches to form a tornado.

 When conditions are favorable for severe thunderstorms and tornadoes in an area, the National Weather Service issues a tornado watch.
 The issuance of a tornado watch only hints at the possibility of a severe thunderstorm and tornado and does not necessarily mean one is likely in any one location.

 Since severe thunderstorms are the precondition for tornadoes, a tornado watch is issued based on the likelihood that severe thunderstorms with the rotational component we previously discussed will occur.

 According to the National Weather Service, a severe thunderstorm is characterized by: